 In the end they have the power and I've been reduced to "just get it done".
 I think this is what they are counting on.

-There has to be something else, a patient centered approach where doctors actually listen and realize that the expert of the child is in fact
+There has to be something else, a patient centered approach where doctors actually listen and realize that the expert of the child is in fact the parent.

 I understand that the medical field has to use data from the "in most cases" scenario but for a child like Mr. He isn't "most cases".